kevinjimenez/em-angular-exercise/README.md

 Use `npm install` to install the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Contact Us
+If you run into any issues, or have any questions, feel free to email me at `denis@everymundo.com`